Hour 8 : 6:00

 Peep culture is what determines our lives.
 We now have the Internetgiven right to pry, poke, peek (and even peep) anywhere

-to satisfy our peeping Tom ways.
+we choose.
+The paparazzi are the obvious symbol of this but then they are just tools to satisfy our peeping Tom ways.
 Of course, this is a sociological phenomenon and we can fill this up with any kind of mumbo-jumbo we want.
 Post- Neolithic societal survival techniques, anyone?
 On the other hand, we just want to dish the dirt

-Presenting a list of all the things that should be prohibited: Spit into the sink, not below it.
+TABOO: (Noun) a prohibition; as in a list of things that ought to be disallowedPresenting a list of all the things that should be prohibited: Spit into the sink, not below it.
 Don’t pick your nose; pick on someone your own size.
 For men: don’t reach for your willy when not required.
 It is very much there.
 Cellphone conversations should be restricted to the two speakers, not the people sitting around the two.

-Hands up, those of you who think of our western neighbour as an unspeakable terror-mongering fiend.
+UNFRIEND: (Noun) a former friend; also an unintentional oneHands up, those of you who think of our western neighbour as an unspeakable terror-mongering fiend.
 Well, Pakistan is not an enemy, merely an unfriend — an unintentional friend.
 For one, they have made such a hash of running their country, they make our own ramshackle democracy look like a shining example in South Asia.
 They do the dirty work, we get the kudos.
 But that’s not the only reason we seem so ungrateful to them.
 Look at what they are doing to revive our economy.
 Pranab Mukherjee says he’s printed lots of rupees by running a budget deficit to revive the economy.
 He calls it a stimulus package.
 But Pakistan has been running one for us all these years without us even acknowledging it.
 They print fake rupee notes and we try and catch their hapless couriers and jail them.
 When it comes to stimulating a recessionary economy, it does not matter whether you print genuine notes or fake ones.
 Both give the economy a boost in terms of demand.
 So the next time you think of Pakistan as a snake in the neighbourhood, think of the yeoman service they rendered our economy last year by printing fake notes.
 We should at least send them a fake thank you note along with all the dossiers.

-Even Bram Stroker, who created Count Dracula, could not have foreseen this; the vampire in popular imagination today (think Twilight) is no blood-thirsty creature who lived atop a hill in Transylvania.
+VAMPIRE: (Noun) a bloodsucking fictional characterEven Bram Stroker, who created Count Dracula, could not have foreseen this; the vampire in popular imagination today (think Twilight) is no blood-thirsty creature who lived atop a hill in Transylvania.
 He is, in fact, acollege-going hunk, who’s turned vegetarian — that is one who sucks only the blood of animals — and is in love with a human.
 The Twilight series has so turned the vampire genre around its head that girls now pine for a vampire (unheard of if one thinks of the trangelyaccented Count, who tied his hair in a bun).
 Over 85 million copies of the four books have been sold and the two movies in the series collected in excess of $1 billion.
 With Twilight Saga: Eclipse to release in 2010, this new vampire is only going to mbite deeper.

-Walk regularly.
+Walk: (Verb) to travel on foot; also an activity that burns calories and could eventually save the planetWalk regularly.
 That’s what the doc preaches.
 And with good reason too.
 The benefits of walking are plenty (reduced risk of disease, improved sleep, less stress, increased energy, and so on).
 And now there’s also power-walking, speed-walking, bushwalking, racewalking and weight-walking.
 And for those, who don’t want to reach anywhere while walking, there’s the treadmill.
 And with all the bumper-tobumper traffic, your legs will probably take you quicker to a destination than any of those fancy cars.
 You could probably claim carbon credits for it too.

-XXL: (Noun) extra extra large; also to think large and make big
+XXL: (Noun) extra extra large; also to think large and make big plans

 Ok let us not get into the debate.
 Yes, size does matter.
 Large is good; extra large better.
 But extra extra large… wooah!
 There is a certain aura when you ask for XXL at a retail store.
 The salesman, the other shoppers... everyone looks up at you, not down at you.
 (You are either muscular or a little fat.
 Either ways they will look up at you.)
 So why not replicate this in your everyday life.
 Just think of it.
 Don’t ask for chocolates or flowers from your date.
 Ask for both.
 So what if he dumps you.
 From your boss, don’t ask for a vacation only; ask for a vacation and a salaryhike.
 So what if you’re

-’ in the XXL, and ask for salary hike, vacation, chocolates and flowers.
+fired.
+You would probably do better without the job.
+But don’t go adding an extra ‘X’ in the XXL, and ask for salary hike, vacation, chocolates and flowers.
 You don’t want to be dumped and jobless.

-YIN AND YANG: (Noun) Phrase to describe nature’s dualities, as in
+YIN AND YANG: (Noun) Phrase to describe nature’s dualities, as in male-female, light-dark and work-life balance; used here as

 as a metaphor for work-life balance

 Work-life balance is in the mind.
 Can life ever be balanced?
 Can you stay balanced on a static bicycle?
 It can be done, but real balance happens only in movement.
 The minute you try to balance by standing still, you are more likely to fall.
 You will spend more time trying to stay in saddle than achieve anything.
 It’s the same with work and life, yin and yang.
 You can move forward in one direction or the other.
 But not both together.
 What you can do is treat work as life and life as work — that’s a mind thing.
-You can also manage the balance by concentrating work in one part of th
+You can also manage the balance by concentrating work in one part of the week, or month or year — or even over a lifetime — but daily balance is tough in the new-age economy.
+The pressure for performance in a competitive economy is intense.
+If something’s gotta be done, it had better be done, or you may lose customers or profits or both.
+Even in government service, there’s little balance; it may be less work, but babus don’t necessarily get more of a life.
+A perfect

 work-life balance exists only in the mind.